Originally published on September 6, 2019, this post was substantially updated on January 8, 2020.

 Cannabis legalization is spreading its roots globally.
-Uruguay was the first country to fully legalize recreational cannabis in 2013.
-Canada became the second country to legalize marijuana in 2018.
-Many other countries have followed suit.
+In 2013, Uruguay was the first country to fully legalize recreational cannabis.
+In 2018, Canada became the second country to legalize marijuana.
+Since then, many other countries have followed suit.
 However, the legality of medical and recreational cannabis varies for different countries.
-The US still hasn’t made a decision about cannabis legalization.
+The US still hasn’t made a decision about cannabis legalization on a federal level.

 Thailand promotes medical marijuana products

-Last year, Thailand became the first southeast nation to legalize medical cannabis.
-Thailand is ready to advance its medical marijuana market.
-According to a Forbes article this week, Thailand removed low-level cannabis and hemp extracts from its list of banned narcotic substances.
+Last year, Thailand became the first nation in Southeast Asia to legalize medical cannabis.
+Thailand appears ready to advance its medical marijuana market.
+According to a September 2, 2019, Forbes article, Thailand removed low-level cannabis and hemp extracts from its list of banned narcotic substances.
+The new law also allows each household to grow six marijuana plants, Reuters reported.

 As part of the new development plan, Thailand will allow CBD extracts with less than 0.2% THC.
 Thailand plans to include CBD extracts to make medicine, cosmetics, and food.
 The country plans to grow its agricultural income through hemp.

 Thailand’s medical cannabis market is gaining popularity.
-On Tuesday, Reuters reported that Southeast Asia’s venture capital firm Expara plans to raise $30 million by December to invest in cannabis-related technology.
+On September 2, 2019, Reuters reported that Southeast Asia–based venture capital firm Expara planned to raise $30 million by December to invest in cannabis-related technology.

 Canada on track to lead in the cannabis industry

-With Canada hitting the second wave of legalization, the companies are expanding their edible business.
+Now that Canada has completed its second phase of legalization, cannabis companies are ready to launch their edibles, vapes, and beverages products for sale.
 The FDA still challenges the use of CBD-based products in the US.
-The FDA could hinder some of the companies if they plan to launch their products in the US.
+The FDA could hinder some of these companies if they plan to launch their products in the US.

 What is Mexico’s stance on cannabis?